Facilitator Notes for Session 1: Being Wrong

 We are graduating members from the class of We Made It, not the faded echoes of voices crying out, “Names will never hurt me.”
 Of course they did. — Shane Koyczan

-Facilitator Notes for Session 6: Being Generous
+Facilitator Notes for Session 6: Being Self-Aware

 Living a meaningful life takes work.
 It’s an ongoing process.
 As each day goes by, we’re constantly creating our lives, adding to our story.
 And sometimes we can get off track. — Emily Espahani Smith

-Facilitator Notes for Session 7: Being Genuine
+Facilitator Notes for Session 7: Being Authentic

 What if, in these heated moments, we chose dialogue over debate?
 When we engage in dialogue, we flip the script.
 We replace our ego and our desire to win with curiosity, empathy and a desire to learn.
 Instead of coming from a place of judgment, we are genuinely interested in the other person’s experiences, their values and their concerns. — Lauran Arledge